kcl-lang/kcl-lang.io/blog/2022-12-06-kcl-0.4.4-release-blog/index.md

 + More scenarios and ecology integration, such as Kubernetes and CI/CD Pipeline scenarios.
 + KCL Windows version support.
 + KCL package management tool `kpm` release.
-+ New version of KCL playground.
++ The new version of KCL playground.

 For more information, see [KCL v0.4.5 Milestone](https://github.com/KusionStack/KCLVM/milestone/3).